molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">HF</span> Excellent choice.

-<span class="transcript-speaker">Monster: Okay, HF, so I would say</span> RDAP, I was not a big fan of RDAP and I'll tell you why.
+<span class="transcript-speaker">Monster</span> Okay, HF, so I would say: RDAP, I was not a big fan of RDAP and I'll tell you why.
 I went to many ICANN meetings, I lobbied against RDAP, you know why I lobbied against RDAP?
 Because, so ICANN meetings.
 They're free, anybody can go to them

 <span class="transcript-speaker">HF</span> Did they ever hold anything on Epstein's island, do you know?